 - Your child just lies around, has difficulty giving responses, is not talking to you, and is unable to walk around.

 - Your child has severe abdominal pain or pain localized to right lower quadrant.

-- There is bright green or bloody emesis.
+- There is bright green, dark green, or bloody emesis.

 - Your child begins sustained heavy breathing for greater than an hour.